muhamash/typescript-technocrat/README.md

 ## ✅ Conclusion

 Both **Union** and **Intersection** types are fundamental to writing clean, scalable TypeScript code.
-They allow you to:
+They allow to:

 - Write safer logic by clearly defining the possible types
 - Reuse and combine existing types for more complex structures
 - Reduce duplication and increase code readability

-If you're serious about mastering TypeScript, understanding how and when to use these types will take your skills to the next level.

 ---

+---
+# 🧩 Some differences between interfaces and types in TypeScript